Adaptive Canonicalization with Application to Invariant Anisotropic Geometric Networks: Experiments

 \subsection{Experimental Evaluation of Anisotropic Point Cloud Networks}

 To evaluate adaptive canonicalization on point cloud classification, we test ModelNet40 \citep{wu20153d}.
 The dataset consists of 12,311 shapes from 40 categories, with 9,843 samples for training and 2,468 for testing.
-We build on two point cloud architectures, PointNet \citep{qi2017pointnet} and DGCNN \citep{wang2019dynamic}, and apply adaptive canonicalization into their pipeline, denoted respectively AC-PointNet and AC-DGCNN (see Sec.~\ref {sec:anisotropic_geometric_on_dgcnn} and App.~\ref{app:Construction Details for Anisotropic Point Cloud Network}).
-Following \cite{esteves2018learning, deng2021vector}, we perform on-the-fly rotation augmentation during training, where the dataset size remains unchanged, and for the test set, each test example is arbitrarily rotated.
+We build on two point cloud architectures, PointNet \citep{qi2017pointnet} and DGCNN \citep{wang2019dynamic}, and apply adaptive canonicalization into their pipeline, denoted respectively AC-PointNet and AC-DGCNN (see Section~\ref {sec:anisotropic_geometric_on_dgcnn} and Appendix~\ref{app:Construction Details for Anisotropic Point Cloud Network}).
+Following \cite{esteves2018learning, deng2021vector}, we perform on-the-fly rotation augmentation during training, where the dataset size remains unchanged, and for the test set, each test example is arbitrarily rotated as well.
+This produces a data distribution where each shape appears in any orientation with the same probability.
 We compare with PointNet, DGCNN, equivariant networks VN-PointNet and VN-DGCNN from \cite{deng2021vector}, canonicalization methods CN-PointNet and CN-DGCNN from \cite{kaba2023equivariance}, and traditional augmentation baselines where the training set is statically expanded with pre-generated rotated samples, denoted PointNet-Aug and DGCNN-Aug.
-For further details, see App.~\ref{app:more_exp_details}.
-Tab.~\ref{tab:moldelnet40_classification} shows the classification performance.
-We see our method outperforms both equivariant models and canonicalization baselines, as it allows the model to learn both local geometric features and optimal reference alignments for each class.
+For further details, see Appendix~\ref{app:more_exp_details}.
+Table~\ref{tab:moldelnet40_classification} shows the classification performance.
+We observe that our method outperforms the competing baselines and it allows the model to learn both local geometric features and optimal reference alignments for each class.